Undergraduate BA (Hons)

 Design in Practice

-In this module you will have the opportunity to undertake a period work placement, which enables you to demonstrate and develop your skills while gaining a thorough understanding of working procedures in a professional context.
+In this module you will have the opportunity to undertake a period of work placement, which enables you to demonstrate and develop your skills while gaining a thorough understanding of working procedures in a professional context.

 Responding to Creative Contexts: Film, TV and Stage Design